freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css/use-a-css-class-to-style-an-element.md

 </style>
 ```

 You can see that we've created a CSS class called `blue-text` within the `<style>` tag.
-You can apply a class to an HTML element like this: `<h2 class="blue-text">CatPhotoApp</h2>` Note that in your CSS `style` element, class names start with a period.
+You can apply a class to an HTML element like this: `<h2 class="blue-text">CatPhotoApp</h2>`.
+Note that in your CSS `style` element, class names start with a period.
 In your HTML elements' class attribute, the class name does not include the period.

 # --instructions--

 Inside your `style` element, change the `h2` selector to `.red-text` and update the color's value from `blue` to `red`.

-Give your `h2` element the `class` attribute with a value of `'red-text'`.
+Give your `h2` element the `class` attribute with a value of `red-text`.

 # --hints--